-On January 13, 2016, the IASB issued IFRS 16 Leases which replaces IAS 17.
+The Corporation adopted IFRS 16, Leases ("IFRS 16" or the "new standard") as at the effective date of January 1, 2019 which replaced IAS 17, Leases ("IAS 17").
 The new standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
-Other areas of the lease accounting model have been impacted, including the definition of a lease.
-Transitional provisions have been provided.
-The standard becomes effective January 1, 2019.
+There was no impact to lessor accounting from the adoption of IFRS 16.